 Most of our ancestors were farmers with the exception of the Browns who were blacksmiths, wagon makers and carpenters.
 The Turners likely started as mill workers in Virginia in the 1790s, if not long before that, but later took up farming in Ohio.

 For long periods of time during the 1700s and 1800s, our Pruitt, Hawker, Climer, Seals and Parker ancestors lived within 50 miles of each other in south-central Virginia and north-central North Carolina.
 The Pruitts, Hawkers and other families had moved from the area just north of present-day Washington, D.C. to south-central Virginia in the mid-1700s where the Seals already resided.
 Later, the Seals moved to eastern Tennessee, as did the Parker family from north-central North Carolina.
-Some Climers and Pruetts moved to southwestern Ohio in the late 1890s.
-Then, coming full circle, the families came together again when Esther Ruth Parker met Ralph Ellis Pruiett in a bus station in Cincinnati during World War II.
-See Memories, Part 4, for Ruth Pruiett's reflections on how they met, courted and married during the war.
+Some Climers and Pruietts moved to southwestern Ohio in the 1890s.
+Then, coming full circle, the families came together again when Esther Ruth Parker met Ralph Ellis Pruiett outside a bus station in Cincinnati during World War II.
+See Memories, Part 4, for Ruth (Parker) Pruiett's reflections on how they met, courted and married during the war.

 Ralph Ellis Pruiett, Sr.

 January 9, 1923 – November 8, 2006

 This site is dedicated to the memory of loving and supportive parents who believed in the importance of knowing, understanding and remembering the past.
 Genealogy was my father's passion after he retired.
 He got the bug from his father, William Ellis Pruiett, who started examining his Pruitt and Turner roots in the 1920s.
 It gave my father great joy to uncover information about an ancestor and share his findings with others.
 This website is a way to share his research and their memories with an even wider audience of family members and others.
 We will add to the site, as we can, using and building upon their stories and research.